merovex-press/stranded-series/series-bible/03-Characters/zz-minor-characters.md

 A bulleted list of bit-part characters with a sentence of who they are.

+### Affiliation

+The following characters are involved in the ... storyline:

 * **Mike Watkins** - Bus driver & friend of Barry.
 * Phyllis Douglas
 * Elizabeth Rodgers